 But did you know that giving doesn’t always have to come in the form of cash or physical goods?
 It can also come in the form of your loyalty points.
 Several credit cards will actually let you redeem your points and miles toward a charitable organization.

-Here’s a look at three credit cards that allow you to donate your points.
+Here’s a look at two credit cards that allow you to donate your points.

 A favorite card among many travel enthusiasts is the the Starwood Preferred Guest Credit Card from American Express.
 Starwood has some of the nicest properties in the world, and because of their recent merger, you can now use your points at Marriott hotels.
 Travel isn’t the only way to redeem your points, though.
 Starwood has partnered up with several different organizations so that you can donate your points toward a good cause.